kamilareads/kamilareads.github.io/_posts/2018-11-19-tokillakingdom_en.md

  - book recommendation
  - Alexandra Cristo
 ---
-  To Kill the Kingdom by Alexandra Cristo is a retelling of little mermaid story.
+  To Kill the Kingdom by Alexandra Christo is a retelling of little mermaid story.
 Of course it's much darker and more complicated.

   We have two main protagonists here.
 First is Lira - the daughter of Sea Queen herself, the one who got for herself another name that everyone else fear, Princes' Bane.
 The sirens collect human's hearts to gain more power, and Lira, the most powerful of them all, only hunt for princes.
 She's wild, cruel and brutal - her only goal is to please her mother and one day to take her place.
 But she's also too confident and one day she made a mistake that will cost her dearly.
 The Sea Queen curses her into a human form, a weak shell compering to her siren self, and tasks her with killing the prince.